Do you suffer from any of the following symptoms?

 Luckily for all of us, there are some sweeteners you can safely add to coffee, baked goods, tea, and any number of decadent recipes to satisfy your sweet tooth.
 But lest you think you can eat unlimited desserts as long as they use these approved sweeteners, please do note that even the safest options should be used sparingly.
 One of the main benefits of filling your diet with healthy, nutritious foods is that you can naturally break your physiological addictions to processed foods and sugar, and if you eat too many sweet foods (even the safe ones) it’s going to be a lot harder to break those habits and a lot harder to lose weight.

 Keeping in mind that moderation is still key (especially if you have or are at risk for diabetes), there is no reason you can’t sweeten up your morning coffee and enjoy a sweet treat once in a while.
-Your absolute best choices for sweetness are natural stevia and raw, organic honey (preferably local).
+Your absolute best choices for sweetness are pure stevia and raw, unfiltered, organic honey.

 Stevia is a green plant and its leaves have a strong natural sweetness, but it has a glycemic index of less than one so it won’t raise your blood glucose and lead to weight gain and health problems.
 A pure stevia liquid is strong enough that a drop or two will go a long way (one teaspoon of pure liquid stevia is equal to one entire cup of regular sugar).
 Avoid bleached brands of stevia like Truvia, and look for liquid forms that have no additional ingredients.
 If you have a green thumb, you can even grown your own stevia plants in the garden or windowsill pots and use the fresh leaves straight off the plant.